10W-40, 5W-30, 5W-40, etc. How does this stand for?

 So the numbers are the viscosity, the letter "; Wquot; - this is winter

-The numbers to the left of the quotes are quot; Wquot; - designation for winter oil.
+The numbers to the left of the letter quot; Wquot; - designation for winter oil.

-If the figures are on both sides, the oil is considered all-weather for both winter and summer ...
+If the numbers are on both sides, then the oil is considered all-season for both winter and summer ...

-The table shows at what temperatures, what oil can be used ...
+The table can be found at what temperatures, what kind of oil can be used ...

 Consider the decoding of the oil marking using the example of 5W-30: